 His official testimony, however, went far beyond this.
-Persecution in Pennsylvania had forced a change of residence to the Whitmer farm in upstate New York, where continued translation brought to light the direct promise that three men should see the plates.3 An overwhelming desire to become the three witnesses came upon Oliver Cowdery, David Whitmer, and Martin Harris.4 In his original version of the Church history, Joseph

-Ohio, taken t Preeze at the Appea Titha, Jun WILL well of Titlin.
-July, 1943, a all the right. and Common F in and unto a tuining 150 a Perry county on the east at between Blue Alexall th John D. and common, in part of in-lot street, in the county, Ohio
+Persecution in Pennsylvania had forced a change of residence to the Whitmer farm in upstate New York, where continued translation brought to light the direct promise that three men should see the plates.3 An overwhelming desire to become the three witnesses came upon Oliver Cowdery, David Whitmer, and Martin Harris.
+In his original version of the Church history, Joseph part of in-lot town of Tall Ohio, taken : Freeze at the Appea Tithe, Jun WILL. ~!! of Titlin.
+July, 1943, a all the right. and Casmor F in and unto a taining 150 a Perry county on the cust at between Hive Alms, all th John D. and common, in t part of in-lot street, in the county, Ohio